samhuk/verba/README.md

 Where and how Verba logs are outputted can be defined by **Transports**.

-Verba has two built-in transports: `consoleTransport` and `fileTransport` (defined [here](src/verba/transport)).
+Verba has two built-in Transports: `consoleTransport` and `fileTransport` (defined [here](src/verba/Transport)).
 By default, `consoleTransport` is used.

-Custom transports can be a way to define completely different ways to output log messages.
+Custom Transports can be a way to define completely different ways to output log messages.
 For example:

 ```typescript
 import verba, { VerbaTransport } from 'verba'